 Day 14

-We spent the day in the middle of our Rice’s whale core habitat area in great conditions.
+We spent the day in the middle of Rice’s whale core habitat area in great conditions.
 The marine mammal visual team was busy, totaling 17 sightings and encountering a wider variety of marine mammal species than the previous day.
 Noteworthy sightings included spinner dolphins, Risso’s dolphins, and several bottlenose dolphin groups.
 We also saw a group of blackfish (a term used to describe several species of small whales that look similar), but distance prevented us from narrowing the sighting to species.
 The team decided on a broader, more conservative category of “melon headed, pygmy, or false killer whales” as the identification.

 The highlights of the day were two separate Rice’s whale sightings!
 We paused the on-effort survey to take photographs to confirm species identification.
 The latter of the two sightings occurred near the end of operations for the day during the “golden hour,” which made for some artsy photographs.